varya/ds-breakfast-01-2021/index.md

 can get React components from your library and describe them in a very flexible way on pages.
 A designer can write a text an illustrate it with the component.

-Even if your components are not in React but let's say in plain HTML/CSS, you still can provide generic React interface for them, similar to how it was done for usign Styleguidist or Storybook.
-This will simplify writing the documentation and also smoothly teach non-React people how beuatiful React is.
-Constrantly, they shift their mind from HTML snippets to React tags, and this will help with adopting the technology all over the company, if you need this.

 -->

 ## React components in texts, v2